 This table shows the available drives and which version of the software first supported each drive.
 In the Last Software Version column, drives that show a specific version number are not supported after that version.

 Table 1-5: Drive and Software Compatibility

 Drive Type Software First Software Version Last Software Version

+iXC4 Automation1 2.0.0 Current

-Automation1 XC4 Automation1 1.0 Current
+XC4 Automation1 1.2.0 Current

 A3200 6.04 Current

 Chapter 2: Installation and Configuration